What is Heroku? Secrets unlocked…

 - Limited Types of Instances

 The Heroku PaaS is also limited in terms of the instance types it offers to users.
-Currently, developers can choose from just six different Dyno types, which all come with a specific memory, computing, CPU share limits, and dedicated server variations.
+Currently, developers can choose from just six Dyno types (the free one is no longer available after Nov 28, 2022), which all come with a specific memory, computing, CPU share limits, and dedicated server variations.

 - Does not provide static IP addresses